awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 ~/ebdjango$ eb terminate django-env
 ```

 This command terminates the environment and all of the AWS resources that run within it\.
 It does not delete the application, however, so you can always create more environments with the same configuration by running `eb create` again\.
-For more information on EB CLI commands, see \.
+For more information on EB CLI commands, see [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.

 If you are done with the sample application, you can also remove the project folder and virtual environment: